 While some websites do provide cost estimates for plastic surgery prices, these are often inaccurate.
 For example, some sources may offer an estimate that does not include the surgeon’s fee.
 Others may equate breast lift costs with the cost of another breast surgery like a breast augmentation procedure or breast reconstructive surgery.

 Naturally, surgical procedures like these are related.
 But they are quite different as well.
-When you have a breast sag and need a breast lift, the surgical techniques, equipment, technology, and approaches required to correct the situation are very unique.
+When you have a breast sag and need a breast lift, the surgical techniques, equipment, technology, and approaches required to correct the situation are unique.
 A breast implant will do something entirely different.

 This means that the cost of a breast lift can be entirely different from the cost of a breast augmentation — even at the same practice, with the same surgeon, and for the same patient.